 Both the PS4 and PS4 Pro sport the same octa-core x86-64 AMD "Jaguar" chipset, while the PlayStation 5 adopts a much more recently crafted processor modelled on AMD's octa-core Zen 2 design.
 It runs at 3.5GHz per core for starters, which makes it a heck of a lot faster than the current gen alternative.

 As for graphics, this is even more diverse.
-While all featuring Radeon chips, the standard PS4's GPU is capable of 1.84 TFLOPS, the PS4 Pro 4.20 TFLOPS, while the PS5 has 10.28 TFLOPS of power (running across 36 compute units).
+While all feature Radeon chips, the standard PS4's GPU is capable of 1.84 TFLOPS, the PS4 Pro 4.20 TFLOPS.
+In comparison, the PS5 has 10.3 TFLOPS of power (running across 36 compute units) available for developers to make the most of.

-Basically, the PS4 maxes at 1080p, the Pro at 4K (mostly checkerboard rather than native) and is most comfortable at 30fps.
-The PlayStation 5 on the other hand is capable of full 4K 60fps gaming, even 120fps somewhere down the line.
-There is also potential for 8K resolutions, although that won't be present or useful at launch.
+Basically, this means the PS4 maxes at a 1080p resolution, the Pro at 4K (mostly checkerboard rather than native) and is most comfortable at 30fps.
+The PlayStation 5 on the other hand is capable of full 4K 60fps gaming, even 120fps, games permitting.
+There is also potential for 8K gaming somewhere down the line but it could be years not months before we see anything of the sort.

 It also has the ability for games to use ray tracing visual technology, which makes for much more accurate lighting effects.
 The PS4 models are not compatible with that relatively new tech.